Blake Lively vs Justin Baldoni: Timeline of the feud between It Ends With Us co-stars

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Blake Lively is suing her It Ends With Us co-star Justin Baldoni for sexual harassment and a “toxic workplace environment”, months after the release of their box office hit.
+Blake Lively is suing her It Ends With Us co-star Justin Baldoni for sexual harassment and a campaign to “destroy” her reputation, months after the release of their box office hit.

 The 37-year-old plays Lily Bloom in the film based on the TikTok sensation, It Ends With Us, a novel by Colleen Hoover.
 Baldoni, who directed the film, stars as Ryle Kincaid, her abusive partner.